Ground-effect vehicle

-A ground-effect vehicle (GEV), also called a wing-in-ground-effect (WIG), ground-effect craft, wingship, flarecraft or ekranoplan (экранопла́н – "screenglider"), is a vehicle that is able to move over the surface by gaining support from the reactions of the air against the surface of the earth or water.
-Typically, it is designed to glide over a level surface (usually over the sea) by making use of ground effect, the aerodynamic interaction between the moving wing and the surface below.
-Some models can operate over any flat area such as frozen lakes or flat plains similar to a hovercraft.
+A ground-effect vehicle (GEV), also called a wing-in-ground-effect (WIGE or WIG), ground-effect craft/machine (GEM), wingship, flarecraft, surface effect vehicle or ekranoplan (экранопла́н – "screenglider"), is a vehicle that makes use of the ground effect, the aerodynamic interaction between a moving wing and the stationary surface below (land or water).
+Typically, it glides over a level surface (usually over water).
+Some models can operate over any flat area such as a lake or flat plains similar to a hovercraft.
+The term Ground-Effect Vehicle originally referred to any craft utilizing ground effect, including what later became known as hovercraft, in patent descriptions during the 1950s.
+However, this term came to exclude air-cushion vehicles or hovercraft.
+GEVs do not include racecars utilizing ground-effect for increasing downforce.